What are the Signs of Leaking Water?

 How do you find a water leak you can’t see?

-We use specialist leak detection tools to find water leaks, these are mostly non-destructive which means you can find water leaks that you cannot actually see.
-This includes leaks in floors, walls, ceilings or underground water leaks.
+We use specialist leak detection tools to find water leaks, these are mostly non-destructive, like pinless moisture meters, which means you can find water leaks that you cannot actually see.
+This includes leaks in floors, walls, ceilings or underground water leaks all of which can otherwise be challenging to find leaking water within.

 How do I find a water leak between my house and meter?